AHCQ-SAM: Toward Accurate and Hardware-Compatible Post-Training Segment Anything Model Quantization: Experimentation

-\textbf{Dependence on Group Number.} To analyze the effect of group number on SAM's performance in CAG, we evaluate mAP as the group number varies from 2 to 32 in YOLOX and H-Deformable-DETR under the W4A4 configuration.
-The results, presented in Fig.~\ref{Fig_CAG_Dependence}, also include per-tensor and per-channel configurations for reference.
-For SAM-L and SAM-H models, mAP increases sharply and saturates at a group number of 2, with slight fluctuations and marginal improvements closer to the per-channel configuration.
-For the SAM-B model, the turning point starts at a group number of 4, with a larger performance gap of approximately 3\% compared to the per-channel configuration.
-Considering the need for a consistent configuration across models while minimizing hardware overhead, we choose a group number of 4 in the AHCPTQ framework.
+To investigate the impact of group number in CAG, we evaluate 4-bit SAM variants with Faster R-CNN by varying the number of groups from 2 to 32.
+The results, illustrated in Fig.~\ref{Fig_CAG_Dependence}, also include per-tensor and per-channel configurations for baseline comparison.
+For SAM-L and SAM-H, the mAP increases sharply from the per-tensor baseline and begins to saturate at a group count of 2, with only marginal improvements observed as the group number approaches the per-channel limit.
+In contrast, the SAM-B model exhibits a more gradual recovery, with its performance inflection point occurring at a group count of 4.
+At this setting, SAM-B maintains a performance gap of approximately 1.7\% compared to the per-channel configuration.
+To balance cross-model consistency with hardware efficiency, we adopt a group count of 4 as the default configuration in the AHCQ-SAM framework.